Mask

 X = fp.import_example('2dpeaks')

-# Fit topology method on the 1d-vector
+# Fit mask method on the 2D data

 results = fp.fit(X)